 Make sure that your website, marketing emails and social media content are accessible from a mobile device.
 It’s no secret that most people browse websites from their phones.
 No matter how much effort you put in your restaurant website, if it isn’t optimized for mobile devices, you’re less likely to generate leads.
 Invest in a website that looks great and functions well from a mobile device, not just from a desktop computer.

-6. Sign up for Google My Business.
+6. Sign up for a Google Business Profile.